When was the last time you took a good, hard look at your student loans? If it’s been a while, now is the time.

 Who should not refinance student loans?

 When you refinance a federal student loan, what happens is the lender pays it off and issues you a new, private loan.
 So that means once you refinance, you will no longer able to take advantage of programs available to federal student loan borrowers, such as income-based repayment, deferment/forbearance and loan forgiveness (available to borrowers working in public service).
-So make sure you’ve gotten what you can out of those programs first.
+Make sure you’ve gotten what you can out of those programs first.

 How to save the most with refinancing